markyoung010/markyoung010.github.io/essays/another-language-for-the-toolkit.md

 p2.x // returns 5 for the C structure
 ```
-I'm sure that I will pick up of many more things as I learn more.
+I'm sure that I will pick up on many more things as I continue to learn this new language.
 In general, I <em>am</em> glad to be learning JavaScript as I know that I will get a lot of practical use from it.
 I just need to make sure that I set some time aside to keep practicing the other languages that I have learned thus far.
+<br><br>